artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.setCookie('product', 'Circuit Pro', 3);
 ```

-Sets a cookie in the user's browser.
+This sets a cookie in the user's browser.
 The cookie will persist for the number of days specified.

 ## `readCookie`